Microsoft-CISL/benchmark/docs/PerformanceCounters.md

 In order to add performace counter collection in GBenchmark library, we integrated it with [PAPI] (https://icl.utk.edu/papi/) (performance api).

-To use this extension follow below to setup and see usage with some examples.
+To use this extension, follow below steps to setup and see usage with some examples.
 ```

 ## Setup